 As authors become better known, they inevitably find themselves overwhelmed by blurb requests.
 Often these come from publicists, but some come from authors themselves.
 Ignoring a publicist is one thing, but turning down a fellow writer can be awkward.
 Even more awkward is reading a colleague’s book to find that you can’t give it a a positive blurb.
 Many accomplished authors deal with this by having a no-blurb policy.
 Others, like Camille Paglia, have publicly called for an end to the practice all together.

-In To Blurb or Not to Blurb, l Morris asks the question of whether or not blurbs sell books.
+In To Blurb or Not to Blurb, Bill Morris asks the question of whether or not blurbs sell books.
 The answer appears to be a qualified yes.
 Praise by an author you know and like may indeed get you to pick up a volume from a display table.
 That said, Morris also finds that a blurb by an author a reader distrusts or whose work she dislikes may be a turn off.

 Last spring I got a note from my publisher that it was time to start seeking out pre-publication praise for Epistolophilia.
 I swallowed my pride and started to cast about for writers to contact.
 In some cases, I was met with silence.
 In others, I received kind notes that explained, with an apology, that the writer had a no-blurb policy.
 (One answer arrived long after the due date for jacket copy, and though I didn’t get a blurb, I did make a valuable and friendly new contact with whom I continue to correspond.
 So even this most humbling of processes can bring unexpected rewards.)